MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 > [!TIP]
 > Testing on the example code above showed that the execution time for loading only the "Standard Cost" field was nine times faster than loading all normal fields.
 Your performance numbers will vary depending on the machine and the setup with the SQL database.

 For performance reasons, it's not recommended to use partial records on a record that will do inserts, deletes, or copies to temporary records.
-All these operations require that the record is fully loaded out.
-So you lose the performance gains of loading fewer.
+All these operations require that the record is fully loaded, so you lose the performance gains of loading fewer.
 For this reason, the feature is especially advantageous in reading-based scenarios.

 ## Reports and OData pages

-Currently, the platform uses partial records when fetching data for reports and calling pages through OData.
+Currently, the platform implicitly uses partial records when fetching data for reports and calling pages through OData.

 For reports, the fields that are selected for loading are fields set up as columns in the report data set.
 If a report accesses a field that isn't in the data set, it's beneficial to do one of the following to avoid just-in-time (JIT) loading: